mikurules/USOD-HDANet/README.md

 - **Predicted Saliency Maps**: Generated maps will be saved in the `results` directory.
 - **Evaluation Metrics**: Standard metrics such as MAE, F-measure, etc., will be displayed to evaluate the performance of HDANet on your dataset.

-## More code
-More code is currently being organized and will be released here soon.